 A Copy of My Own

-The things you remember from when you were a kid–the neighbors Dutch Elm tree falling on our house, the 1967 Detroit Riots, endless days of playing with the kids on our block, walking blocks to the park or the swim mobile and the book mobile.
+The things you remember from when you were a kid–the neighbors Dutch Elm tree falling on our house, the 1967 Detroit Riots, endless days of playing with the kids on our block, walking blocks to the park or the swim mobile and, my favorite, the book mobile.

-And I remember Mrs. LaBine’s cookbook, often times sitting open on her dining room table.
-It was a HUGE book, probably a wedding gift.
-It was most likely where her all of her great recipe ideas came from.
+And I remember Mrs. LaBine’s cookbook, often times sitting open on a table in her dining room.
+It was a HUGE book, maybe even a wedding gift.
+It was most likely where all of her great recipe ideas came from.

 Fast forward to the late 1980s when I was was living far away from Detroit.
 Vacationing in L A, I stopped at a thrift shop.
 While looking through the store’s collection of books, I came upon the Mary Margaret McBride Encyclopedia of Cooking.
 Could this be a copy of Mrs. LaBine’s cookbook?
 The one with her Blueberry Boy Bait recipe?
 The cover was different but it sure looked familiar.